rafaelromao/keyboards/docs/maintenance.md

 - Put the keyboard in bootloader mode (reset).
 - Clear the eeprom.
 - Configure RGB.
-- Deactivate all layers and return to the base.
 - Put the host computer in sleep mode, lock it or power it off.
 - Change the operating system used in keys that are OS aware, like the [Default Mod key](modifiers.md).
   - Source code: [os_toggle.c](../src/qmk/users/rafaelromao/features/os_toggle.c)